 Equations (\ref{1waya}) and (\ref{2way}) are obtained by introducing the wave-functional $\Psi$ and demanding that the square-root of the constraint, augmented to the functional operator form, is satisfied on $\Psi$.
 This approach seems difficult if the shape of the string is arbitrary - due to the functional character of the equation.
 On the other hand if one considers $SO(2)$ symmetric case one arrives at a relatively simple quantum mechanical system described by only one degree of freedom (the radial variable) instead of infinitely many of them.

 This approach is similar to what one does in the mini-superspace approaches in quantum gravity pioneered by DeWitt \cite{DeWitt}.
 There, the quantum version of the constraint (the Hamiltonian constraint) is the Wheeler-DeWitt equation - which is a functional one.
-This equation can be then simplified considerably if one concentrates entirely on the metrics of the Friedmann-Robertson-Walker type where there is only one degree of freedom - the scale factor.
+This equation simplifies considerably if one concentrates entirely on the metrics of the Friedmann-Robertson-Walker type where there is only one degree of freedom - the scale factor.

+Even better example can be found in the case of the Schr\"odinger equation for Yang-Mills theories in the temporal gauge \cite{Greensite1,Greensite2,Greensite3}.
+There, the hamiltonian, in structure, is similar to (\ref{totalhamiltonian}) (unlike for gravity where $H=0$).
+Of course there are significant differences e.g. (\ref{totalhamiltonian}) is 1st order in functional derivatives and contains gamma matrices, unlike the hamiltonian for gauge theories.

-To be more specific let us consider the case of $SO(2)$ symmetric strings in $3+1$ dimensional Minkowski space.
+Let us consider the case of $SO(2)$ symmetric strings in $3+1$ dimensional Minkowski space.
 The coordinates of such string can be always chosen so that

 i.e. the string is laying in the $X^1X^2$ plane.
 Let us also introduce the averaged (over the volume) momentum operator

 at some time-slice.
 As a result, equation (\ref{2way}) gives